What is AEO? Answer Engine Optimization Explained (2026)

 Tools and APIs for tracking AI citations

-HubSpot offers AI Search Grader and broader AEO tooling aimed at showing how a brand appears across answer engines and where visibility gaps exist.
-HubSpot
+HubSpot offers AI Search Grader and broader AEO tooling that shows how a brand appears across answer engines and where visibility gaps exist.
+HubSpot Semrush provides an AI Visibility Toolkit with visibility scoring, mention analysis, and platform-specific monitoring across ChatGPT, Gemini, and Google AI surfaces.
+Semrush

 Benefits and challenges of AEO